suzycc/heal-frozen-shoulder/index.md

 ---
-title: How I healed my frozen shoulder
+# title: How I healed my frozen shoulder
 feature_text: |
-  ## Heal Your Frozen Shoulder
+  ## How I healed my frozen shoulder
   Quickly, painlessly, and affordably
 feature_image: "https://picsum.photos/1300/400?image=989"
 # excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."